pagalvin/tsbook/chapter04_IntroducingTypes.md

 }
 ```

-This silly example tests for a temperature and returns a label describing it.
-Note three things:
+Take note of three things from this silly example:
 1) The variable "result" isn't actually decorated with `var` until it makes its 3rd appearance.
 2) Through the magic of "hoisting," `result` is available throughout the function, not just in the else block where it's defined.
-3) This is also perfectly valid TypeScript, although there's a better way to do it as you'll see in a moment.
+3) This is also perfectly valid TypeScript, although there's a much better way to implement the function.
+You'll see that in a moment.

 Many programming languages dictate tighter scoping rules.
 Many people, the author included, consider the above example to be poorly done for several reasons:
 - The variable isn't properly declared until well past its first use.
-- The code doesn't do a good job showing the developer's intent here.
-Result could be used anywhere in the function on both the left hand side and right hand side of an expression, leading to unanticipated and difficult to track bugs.
+- The code doesn't do a good job showing the developer's intent here. `result` could be used anywhere in the function on both the left hand side and right hand side of an expression, leading to unanticipated and difficult to track bugs.
-- Even experienced JS developers have a hard time with scope and hoisting and such.
+- Even experienced JS developers have a hard time with variable scope and hoisting.
+Why accept that headache lying down?

 Here is similar code written in TypeScript: